meeb/phonobyte/README.md

 print(decoded_data)
 ```

-Practical uses include using `phonobyte` to transmit hashes, short cryptography
-keys, etc.

-# Table used
+# Lookup table

-Each word used has been carefully vetted to be a valid word in the English
+Each word in the table has been carefully vetted to be a valid word in the
+English dictionary, not be offensive and be clearly pronounceable with as
-dictionary and not be offensive.
-The table was then randomised.
-The lookup
+little scope for interpretation errors as possible.
+The table was then
-table used to convert data is as follows:
+randomised.
+The lookup table used to convert data is as follows:

 | byte | word | byte | word | byte | word | byte | word |
 |------|------|------|------|------|------|------|------|